 - (1) Number of Votes Required.
 The concurring vote of at least 75% of the Board is required in order to grant a variance.
-In calculating the required 75% supermajority: - (a) If all eleven (11) authorized seats on the Board have been appointed (i.e., no vacancies) and no member is legally required to recuse him or herself from a variance request, then approval of the variance requires a concurring vote of at least nine of the 11 boardmembers.
+In calculating the required 75% supermajority: - (a) If all eleven (11) authorized seats on the Board have been appointed (i.e., no vacancies) and no member is legally required to recuse him or herself from a variance request, then approval of the variance requires a concurring vote of at least nine of the 11 board members. - (b) In calculating the required 75%, all vacant positions (either un-appointed or without a holdover) and members required to recuse themselves are excluded from the calculation.
+Thus, if one seat is absent and one member recuses due to conflict of interest, provided alternates are not filling those positions, the approval of the variance requires an affirmative vote of 8 of the remaining qualified 10 members.
+(Only recusals and/or vacant non-holdover positions reduce the denominator of a super majority calculation of 75%).

-- (b) In calculating the required 75%, all vacant positions and members legally required to recuse themselves are excluded.
-Thus, if one seat is vacant and one member has a financial conflict of interest that requires recusal, then approval of the variance requires the concurring vote of at least 7 of the nine members. - (c) Fractions are rounded to the highest whole number when calculating the required 75% super-majority.
+- (c) Fractions are rounded to the highest whole number when calculating the required 75% super-majority.
 That is why, for example, an 11-member board would require nine rather than 8 votes in order to approve a zoning variance (i.e., $0.75 \times 11 = 8.25$, rounded to 9). - (2) Required Findings.
 In order to grant a zoning variance, the Board must find that: - (a) The zoning regulations applicable to the property do not allow for a reasonable use; - (b) The hardship for which the variance is requested is unique to the property and not general to the area in which the property is located; and - (c) The variance will not alter the character of the area adjacent to the property, will not impair the use of adjacent conforming property, and will not impair the purpose of regulations to the zoning district in which the property is located. - (3) Optional Findings/Narrative.
-In addition to the findings required under Rule III(B)(2), above, the Board's motion to approve a variance may also include additional, case-specific explanation highlighting particular facts in support of the Board's findings.
-The BOA is not required to include a case-specific explanation, however, and making the findings in Rule III(B)(2), above, is legally sufficient to approve a variance. - (4) Conditions.
+In addition to the findings required under Rule III (B) (2), above, the Board's motion to approve a variance may also include additional, case-specific explanation highlighting particular facts in support of the Board's findings.
+The BOA is not required to include a case-specific explanation, however, and making the findings in Rule III (B) (2), above, is legally sufficient to approve a variance. - (4) Conditions.
 The Board may impose reasonable conditions on a zoning variance that directly mitigate the impacts of approving the variance on surrounding properties or are otherwise necessary in order for the Board to make one or more of the findings required under Rule III(B)(2), above. - (5) Limited Effect of Variance.
-A zoning variance: - (a) Applies only to the use for which the variance was granted and does not run with the land on which the use is located; and

-(b) Expires one-year after the date of approval-which means that any site plan or building permit applications for which the variance is required must be submitted within one-year from the date the BOA approves the variance.
+A zoning variance: - (a) Applies only to the use for which the variance was granted and does not run with the land on which the use is located; and - (b) Expires one-year after the date of approval-which means that any site plan or building permit applications for which the variance is required must be submitted within one-year from the date the BOA approves the variance.